Campus & Region

 Enjoy the resources of the 62,000-square-foot Recreation Center built in 2013 for student and public use.
 You can keep active using the one-ninth-mile track, basketball courts, batting cage, climbing wall and weight and cardio rooms featuring Precor exercise equipment.
 The Recreation Center is where you will gather with fellow students for weekday chapel, and you may have a course held in one of its classrooms.

-Check out the Recreation Center Calendar to see when the REC is open.
+Check out the Recreation Center Calendar to see when the Recreation Center is open.

 The Phelps Student Center